Building Name: Aitken House

 Architect: Associated Designers and Inspectors (later known as ADI Ltd.)

-Named for: William Maxwell Aitken, first Baron Beaverbrook: Chancellor of UNB 1947-1964
+Named for: William Maxwell Aitken, first Baron Beaverbrook: Chancellor of UNB 1947-1964.
+Funds provided by private benefaction and public subscription under Aiken's leadership.

 Renovations/changes/additions: The plaque naming the residence in honor of Lord Beaverbrook was unveiled on 14 May 1958.